 Patient Record Module:-

-Patient medical history is a confidential data which suppose to view by doctor only.
+Patient medical history is a confidential data which supposed to view by doctor only.
 So only doctor can add and update the patient medical history.

 Staff level user could only add new patient record and update patient record with patient basic information such as contact detail.